KMO-NY/Maji-Ndogo-Portfolio-Project/README.md

 ![Rainfall_distribution_by_soil_type](https://github.com/KMO-NY/Maji-Ndogo-Portfolio-Project/assets/83243036/43e77320-ed4e-42e8-acfa-f356958cc229)

-- The distribution of the Slope variable is skewed a bit to the left, which means the mean value may not be the best measure of central tendency.
-Most values are below the mean, but because there are some extreme values influencing the mean calculation.
-We should be careful when we use this column in statistical calculations.

-- The KDE of Rainfall appears normal, but seems to have multiple peaks.
-This may indicate underlying patterns that are overlapping.
-We should take a closer look.

 Created a KDE plot of the Rainfall column using hue.
 ```python
 sns.kdeplot(data = MD_agric_df, x = 'Rainfall', hue= 'Crop_type')
 ```
 ![Rainfall_distribution_by-crop_type](https://github.com/KMO-NY/Maji-Ndogo-Portfolio-Project/assets/83243036/5e4a47a8-edfa-438d-a471-97d6d7b52c39)

-Akatsi, on average has a higher rainfall number than Kilimani, and Amanzi's average rainfall is quite similar to Kilimani, so there is no difference really.
-We can confirm this by grouping our data by `Location`, and calculating the means of the `Rainfall` column.

 Calculate the mean rainfall in each province.
 ```python